jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 # That’s an Excellent Question
 I ran into Yuri a week or so later.
 I asked if he got the assignment done.
 He said that he got it working except for the parentheses, which he stated were extra credit.
 Either my memory is faulting about this, or the assignment I found online is different from his, since it doesn’t list parentheses as extra credit.

-Then he added, “That testing technique you showed me was really useful.
-Why aren’t they teaching us that in class?”
+Then he added, “___That testing technique you showed me was really useful.
+Why aren’t they teaching us that in class?___”

 __Exactly!
 That is an excellent question.__

 # TDD is Introduced Too Late
 I don’t know why TDD is not introduced in introductory programming classes.
 I suspect that academia doesn’t know or understand the practice.
 Some students might be exposed to it in a Software Engineering class, but by then, I think it’s too late.

 By the time most developers are first exposed to TDD, they’ve spent years programming.
 It’s not part of their discipline.
 The window of receptiveness slams shut quickly.
-And then the practice progresses slowly one promotion to management, one retirement or one funeral at a time.
+And then the practice might only progress slowly, one promotion to management, one retirement or one funeral at a time.

-This is the third reason I alluded to in the [previous blog]( https://jhumelsine.github.io/2024/07/15/tdd.html#why-are-developers-so-reluctant-to-write-tests-first) as to why developers are reluctant to try TDD.
+The absense of TDD in introductory programming classes is the third reason I alluded to in the [previous blog]( https://jhumelsine.github.io/2024/07/15/tdd.html#why-are-developers-so-reluctant-to-write-tests-first) as to why developers are reluctant to try TDD.
 It was never taught to them during their formative years, and there’s a lot of reluctance for them to change how they’ve been doing things for years.

 I firmly believe that if TDD were taught in introductory programming, then the practice would be so second nature that developers would shutter at the thought of writing any code without writing a specifying test first.

 I envision an introductory TDD curriculum along these lines:
-* Provide all tests in introductory programming with the assignments.
-Deactivate them except the first one.
+* Provide all tests in introductory programming with the assignments where they are deactivated except the first one.
 Instruct students to focus upon getting one test to pass at a time.
 Activate a new test as the previously activated tests pass and get the new test to pass without breaking the previously activated tests.
 * Educate them about the provided tests.
 Focus upon why they are useful and how they would go about designing their own.
 * Ween students off tests by providing fewer and fewer as they learn more about creating their own tests.
 * Once students have learned how to create their own tests, then don’t provide any tests.
 Let them create their own tests.